Repository / Automation and IaC /Deployment Guide /Palo Alto Firewall Automation with Ansible

 - Foundation Policies (

-- Rule Optimization: Automated ordering and consolidation of similar rules
+- Rule Optimization -- Automated ordering and consolidation

-- Compliance Mapping: Automatic mapping to security frameworks (NIST, ISO 27001)
+- Compliance Mapping -- Automatic mapping to NIST, ISO 27001

 Network Infrastructure Automation